ouidhi/future_of_genres/README.md

 ## Want to Skip the Process and Dive Into the Results?

-If you're more interested in the story the data tells — not the modeling journey — you can jump straight into the final visualizations, forecasts, and genre insights.
+If you're more interested in the story the data tells, not the modeling journey, you can jump straight into the final visualizations, forecasts, and genre insights.

 Explore the **historical and predicted trends** for each genre, backed by cultural context and data visualizations: